getyoti/yoti-doc-scan-ios/README.md

 }

 func supportedModuleTypes(for navigationController: YotiSDKNavigationController) -> [YotiSDKModule.Type] {
-    [YotiSDKDocument.self, YotiSDKZoom.self] // Include only the module types you wish to support.
+    [YotiSDKDocument.self, YotiSDKZoom.self] // Return only the module types you wish to support.
 }
 ```